-Time Element "An adjustment for market conditions is made if general property values is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
+Time Element "An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investors' perceptions of the market over time".
+In which case, the current data is superior to historic data.
+Discount Generally, asking prices in ads posted for sale are negotiable.
+Discount is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
+Corner influence Bounded by two (2) roads.